 When you start a corporate blog, in a sense you create expectations among your target audiences.
 Your (company) blog has a mission statement, just like we do (our promise) and, the many occasional visitors excepted (the majority), loyalists do expect something.
 This also applies to the frequency of your blog posts, along with many other elements.

 If you have been blogging on a regular basis for a while and then dramatically lower frequency or even stop, it’s hard to create a valuable ongoing and progressive interaction with your target audiences and the communities shaping around your blog and content.
 Setting these expectations at the beginning is important.
-After all, shouldn’t all content marketing and marketing have a mission statement and a customer-oriented value proposition or “reason for existance” to begin with?
+After all, shouldn’t all content marketing and marketing have a mission statement and a customer-oriented value proposition or “reason for existence” to begin with?

 Note that a corporate blog typically plays different roles in a content marketing and broader marketing context.
 Since you will typically work with buyer personas, readers will come and go, depending on how they find content that suits them in different stages of the buyer journey.
 However, as a blog often serves different goals, including building thought leadership, creating lasting connections and continuing conversations with specific audiences, among many other reasons corporate blogs are used, some “audiences” – or individuals – will stick around.
 Finally, you will always have ‘readers’ that didn’t originally belong to your ‘target audiences’ or buyer personas as the Web is a public place but there is absolutely no reason to not cherish those readers, on the contrary.